JohnLCaron/rlauxe/README.md

 the samplesNeeded depend only on the margin, and is a straight line vs margin on a log-log plot.

 The smallest sample size for CLCA when there are no errors is when you always bet the maximum (1/µ_i, approximately 2).
-However, if there are errors and the assort value is 0.0, the maximum bet will "stall" the audit and the audit cant recover ([see details](docs/BettingRiskFunctions.md#stalled-audits-and-maximum-bets)).
+However, if there are errors and one of the assort value is 0.0, the maximum bet will "stall" the audit and the audit cant recover
+([see details](docs/BettingRiskFunctions.md#stalled-audits-and-maximum-bets)).
 To avoid this, rlauxe limits how close the bet can be to the maximum.
 Here is a plot of CLCA no-error audits with the bet limited to 70, 80, 90, and 100% of the maximum (click on plot images to get an interactive html plot):